ooz/blog/2020/corona-sky/README.md

 ![Corona Sky](corona-sky.jpg)

 The European airspace is one of the most utilized on earth.
-Thus it is usually rare to look up the sky and not see any condensation trails.
+Thus it is rare to look up the sky and not see any condensation trails.

 Now, living in a city with a nearby airport, we have *Corona skies*, which I would define as: